canix1/managedpriv/content/english/blog/Finding Highly Privileged Accounts in ALC's - Part 1.md

 To do that you can use the [AD ACL Scanner](https://github.com/canix1/ADACLScanner).
 It has both a GUI and a command line mode, cool right? :)
 First we will focus on using the command line mode since you easily can pipe the result to any other command you would like to use.

-Both the command line and the GUI support creating reports in CSV,HTML and EXCEL.
-For Excel reports you don't need to have the Microsoft Office installed.
+Both the command line and the GUI support creating reports in CSV, HTML and EXCEL.
+For Excel reports you don't need to have Microsoft Office installed.
 Simply just install the PowerShell module [ImportExcel](https://github.com/dfinke/ImportExcel) by **Doug Finke**.
 Thanks Doug!

 #### PowerShell Command
 If you run [ADACLScan.ps1](https://github.com/canix1/ADACLScanner) without parameters it will launch the graphical interface, but if you add the properly selected parameters you will run in command mode.